hb020/PoE_Ethernet_GPIB_Adapter/README.md

 STATUS OF THIS FORK: WIP

+This code can produce either a VXI-11.2 device, or a Prologix device (the ROM is not big enough for both at the same time, although the code is compatible with cohabitation)

+* Switching between VXI-11 and prologix is done at compile time.
+If `config.h` `#define INTERFACE_PROLOGIX` or compiler option `-DINTERFACE_PROLOGIX` is used, the firmware produced is for prologix.
-* VXI11.2 server works, is robust and fast. (with limitations: no support for device sub-addresses, like original, and no interrupts).
+* VXI-11.2 server works, is robust and fast. (with limitations: no support for device sub-addresses (is WIP in AR488), and no interrupts).
 Supports up to 30 client-instrument combinations.
 Should be enough.
 Requires no config nor eeprom, and is discoverable over the network.
+* Prologix server works as before.
 * the LED now indicates different states: blue for waiting for DHCP, red for error in DHCP, green flashing for idle, green/blue flashing for busy
 * prepared for a serial console, only logs to it right now.
 * mdns is not possible. tried multiple libraries, they do not work for this type of AVR
-* loads of RAM still available (4k)
+* loads of RAM still available (4k+)
 * fully integrated with platformio (but can be compiled also outside of platformio)
 * RAW server is abandoned, as it would need many more resources.
+* It is based upon the latest AR488 (v0.53.03).
+Documented the adaptations in `/SW/src/Relation_to_AR488.md`.

 TODO:

-* re-integrate the prologix service, to run in // with the VXI-11 service.
-Because why not, and it is likely possible.
-* add a web server (nice to have)
+* add a web server (nice to have).
+This would only be possible with VXI-11, as prologix is very big.
-* clean up code, re-check deviation between original AR488 source and this code.
-Only the AR488.ino file will probably be totally turned upside down, will try to keep the other files as close to original (for future maintenance).
+* clean up code
 * document
 * add more tests